intel/llvm/sycl/doc/design/KernelProgramCache.md

 ### Persistent cache

-The cache works behind in-memory cache and stores the same underlying PI object behind `sycl::program` user-level objects in a per-context data storage.
+The cache works behind in-memory cache and stores the same underlying UR object behind `sycl::program` user-level objects in a per-context data storage.
 The storage is organized as a map for storing device code image.
 It uses different keys to address difference in SYCL objects ids between applications